Updated June 2020

 Campbell homes sell in the $1.0M to $2.0M price range.
 The chart above shows the distribution by number of bedrooms based on Closed Sales in 2019.

-Market demand for Campbell homes declined in 2019.
-Average Days on Market jumped to 30 days, one of the longest times in the area.
-The average final sales vs. list price declined to 1% over list, which is much lower than 6%-7% over list in 2017-18.
+Market demand for Campbell homes did soften starting in 2019.
+Average Days on Market jumped to 29 days, one of the longest times in the area.
+The average final sales vs. list price declined to 1% over list, compared to 6%-7% over list in 2017-18.
+Still a relatively strong and healthy market.

 The $ per SQFT varies widely from the overall average of $849 for 2019.
 The above charts shows the distribution of both the size of home and its corresponding $/SQFT.

 This monthly view of median prices for Campbell homes provides more insight into the ebb and flow of our real estate market.
 Keep in mind that the fluctuation may be due to a change in the mix of homes selling in a particular month, not necessarily changes in home values.

 The inventory of Active listings jumped to recent highs during the second half of the year.
 Suggests there is a good selection of homes for Buyers.

-The number of Closed Sales is lower than previous years.
+The number of Sales is lower than previous years.

 Sources: The data above is obtained directly from MLSlistings, the multiple listing service (MLS) serving Santa Clara and San Mateo counties.
 The information is deemed to be accurate, however is not guaranteed.